arbastro/rbx-quick-task/README.md

 4. You can't use this module to create a competitive game or a game that competes with Roblox.
 5. You can't use this module to create a game that is meant to steal or copy the ideas of this module.
-6. You can't use this module to create a game that is meant to be a free-model-noob-copy of this module.

 ## Credits:
 @orangebird3 (me) / @arbastro